ktsu-dev/AppDataStorage/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.